 Emtriva is indicated for the treatment of HIV-1 infected adults and children in combination with other antiretroviral agents.

 This indication is based on studies in treatment-naive patients and treatment-experienced patients with stable virological control.
-There is no experience of the use of Emtriva in patients who are failing their current regimen or who have failed multiple regimens (see section 5.1).
+There is no experience of the use of Emtriva in patients who are failing their current regimen or who have failed multiple regimens.

 When deciding on a new regimen for patients who have failed an antiretroviral regimen, careful consideration should be given to the patterns of mutations associated with different medicinal products and the treatment history of the individual patient.
 Where available, resistance testing may be appropriate.

-Emtriva is an antiviral medicine.
-It is used in combination with other antiviral medicines to treat adults and children infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).
+Emtriva is an antiviral medicine for treating adults and children infected with human immunodeficiency virus type 1 (HIV‑1), a virus that causes acquired immune deficiency syndrome (AIDS).

 How is Emtriva used?

-Treatment with Emtriva should be initiated by a doctor who has experience in the treatment of HIV infection.
-The recommended dose of Emtriva is one capsule once a day for patients who weigh 33 kg or more.
-The oral solution should be used by patients who weigh less than 33 kg, and by patients who cannot swallow the capsules.
-The dose of oral solution is 6 mg per kilogram body weight, up to a maximum of 240 mg (24 ml), taken once a day.
+Emtriva is available as capsules (200 mg) and as a solution (10 mg/ml) to be taken by mouth.
+The usual dose of Emtriva is one capsule once a day for patients who weigh 33 kg or more.
+The oral solution is for patients who weigh less than 33 kg, and those who cannot swallow the capsules.
+The usual dose of oral solution is 6 mg per kilogram body weight once a day, up to a maximum of 240 mg (24 ml).
 The dose may need to be adjusted in patients who have problems with their kidneys.
-Emtriva can be taken with or without food.
-Because of limited information on safety and effectiveness in infants below four months of age, Emtriva is not recommended for use in this age group.
-For more information, see the Package Leaflet.

 How does Emtriva work?

 The active substance in Emtriva, emtricitabine, is a nucleoside reverse transcriptase inhibitor (NRTI).
-It blocks the activity of reverse transcriptase, an enzyme produced by HIV that allows it to infect cells and make more viruses.
+It blocks the activity of reverse transcriptase, an enzyme made by the virus that allows it to reproduce itself in the cells it has infected.
 Emtriva, taken in combination with other antiviral medicines, reduces the amount of HIV in the blood and keeps it at a low level.
-Emtriva does not cure HIV infection or AIDS, but it may delay the damage to the immune system and the development of infections and diseases associated with AIDS.
+Emtriva does not cure HIV infection or AIDS, but it can hold off the damage to the immune system and the development of infections and diseases associated with AIDS.

-Similar results were seen in the two studies of children and adolescents taking Emtriva in combination with other antiviral medicines.
+Similar results on effectiveness were seen in two studies involving 120 children and adolescents taking Emtriva in combination with other antiviral medicines.

 What is the risk associated with Emtriva?

 The most common side effects with Emtriva (seen in more than 1 patient in 10) are headache, diarrhoea, nausea (feeling sick), and elevated creatine kinase levels in the blood (an enzyme found in muscles).
 Skin discoloration was very common in children.
-For the full list of all side effects reported with Emtriva, see the Package Leaflet.
+For the full list of side effects and restrictions, see the package leaflet.

-The European Commission granted a marketing authorisation valid throughout the European Union for Emtriva to Gilead Sciences International Limited on 24 October 2003.
-The marketing authorisation was renewed on 24 October 2008.
+The European Commission granted a marketing authorisation valid throughout the European Union for Emtriva on 24 October 2003.